You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 nodeSelector of a DaemonSet to its original value, if you changed it during the procedure.

-openshift-migration-must-gather-rhel8 image collects logs and Custom Resource data that are not collected by the default
+openshift-migration-must-gather-rhel8 image collects migration-specific logs and data that are not collected by the default

 Navigate to the directory where you want to store the